isomerpages/moe-ahmadibrahimsec/_curriculum/ENGLISH.md

 <p>15 students were selected to participate in the Creative Writing Camp held from 1 to 2 June.
 Students were exposed to different approaches to writing, the creative process, writing tips and various other skills.
 They were also offered a glimpse into the world of publishing and had a go writing as professional writers write.
 It was truly an eye-opening experience.</p>
 <p>Through the activities and gruelling hours spent at the camp, students built on each other&rsquo;s strengths, sharpened each other&rsquo;s writing and enhanced their own writing style and story.
 The results?
 Breath-taking short stories that deserve a place in a book.
 No less.</p>
 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vTX-K6RkLvqwe668bFwjqWkdZmdLD4GVlCuScmSOtLuhVQ71foTaxPsTywklw6KmCZAbs47ySJjllKP/embed?start=false&loop=false&delayms=5000" frameborder="0" width="480" height="299" allowfullscreen="true"></iframe>
+<p><strong><u>English Language Day</u></strong></p>
+<p>The annual English Language Day is designed to develop students&rsquo; English language skills through fun and interactive platforms.</p>
+<p>This year, the event was divided into two segments &ndash; the Dare to Read segment and the mini games.
+In both segments, the students were involved in interactive games which build on their English skills, such as listening, viewing, reading and speaking.</p>
+<p>In the Dare to Read segment, students were challenged to read snippets of short stories and infographics to answer quizzes.
+The students were competitive and won themselves many prizes.</p>
+<p>For the mini games, students competed with one another in group-based games that widened their library of idioms and vocabulary.
+At the Taboo station, many of the students had to delve deep into their vocabulary bank to find suitable words to describe what were on their cards.
+They sure had a lot of fun!</p>
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vS-xlARiuuCqddDNqClWRLyAgDGx5NA14bX870vrPKOW5ZxH-H6iO9mMzvhXX2jBMHEtctTTQ6r1YwI/embed?start=false&loop=false&delayms=5000" frameborder="0" width="960" height="569" allowfullscreen="true"></iframe>
 </div>
 </li>
 <li><input id="accordion4" type="checkbox" /> <label for="accordion4">Events</label>